nikita-kotsehub/funcX-edge-device-hierarchy/raspberry_pi_4/README.md

 Both functions are identical, besides the different inference processes.
 The main function runs a Flask server.
 Upon receiving the bytearray image from the Nano RP2040, it converts the image to a proper Machine Learning input and runs inference with the pre-trained Tensorflow model.
 If it classifies the image as `human`, it requests a funcX tasks from the endpoint.

 - You need to provide your personal `endpoint_id`.
 It can be an AWS instance, a super-computer, or even your laptop.
 - You can use the `hello_uuid` to test your code.
 It is a simple function that returns 'Hello World'.
-The 'human_uuid' function has files specific to my endpoint, so you will not be able to use it.
+The `human_uuid` function has files specific to my endpoint, so you will not be able to use it.
 You can also easily register your own function and use it.
 - Learn more about funcX [here][3].
 Install it [[4]].
 Practice it [[5]].
-- If have the Coral USB Accelerator, make sure to install its dependencies first by following [this guide][6].
+- If you have the Coral USB Accelerator, make sure to install its dependencies first by following [this guide][6].

 [1]: https://coral.ai/products/accelerator/